ocsw/system-setup/macos/macos-system-prefs.md

             * SpiderOak One -> System Events
             * uBar -> Finder, iTunes, Spotify, VLC
             * Witch -> Code, Slack, System Preferences, System Events
+        * (some might not be in the list even if they're installed)
     * No analytics
 * Lock